Lucky Scooters FAQs

 |Hardware||Miscellaneous pieces used to fasten or affix the scooter.|

-A. We get a lot of emails regarding instructions on how to install scooter grips the right way.
-To start make sure the grips and scooter are room temperature.
+A. We get a lot of emails regarding instructions on how to install scooter grips, following the simple instructions below should help you get a grip on things.

-- Clean bar with soap/water bar thoroughly!
+- Clean bar with thoroughly!
 Don't leave handlebars soapy or wet.

 - Get the excess hairspray out by flinging the grip while still in your hand.

-- Push the new grip onto the bar.
+- Push or pull the new grip onto the bar.
 Use more hairspray if necessary.
 Don't stop pushing until the grip is all the way on.

-- Make sure they are where you want them because when the hair spray or soap dries, they will not move.
+- Make sure they are where you want them because when the hair spray or sanitizer dries, they will not move.

 Q. If I need SCS, How should I order my bars?

-A. The SCS accounts for 2" inches of total bar height, so if the rider needs 22" bar height, order 24".
+A. The SCS accounts for 2" inches of total bar height, so if the rider needs 24" bar height, order 22" bars.
+Please note we modify bars based on bar height and not ride height.

 Q. What are your parts made out of?

-A. Lucky Pro Blake Bailor will help you out.
+A. Lucky Pro Rider Blake Bailor can help you out.
 He does the following:

 - Make sure that your compression system is tight.

-- Always tighten axle bolts before each ride.
+- Always tighten axle bolts before you ride.

 - Make sure the bar clamp is tight.

-Q. What is the headtube angle on the Lucky Evo2, Clover, Strata and Crew?
+Q. What is the headtube angle on most Lucky decks?

 Q. Which axle do I need for the Lucky Pegs?